 After participating in REEF’s Marine Conservation Internship, exceptional participants may be offered an extended opportunity to participate in the Leadership Intern program.
 Lead Interns gain in-depth experience and hone their career skills in a specific area while working closely with a REEF staff mentor throughout the duration of their internship.
 They provide training and support for incoming Marine Conservation Interns and also gain experience in nonprofit management and operations by participating in projects that support REEF’s overall mission and marine conservation initiatives.

 Professional development is a focus throughout the program.
 The program includes opportunities for guidance on resume and other career planning documents, creating measurable goals and objectives for skill development, and recurring evaluation sessions with supervisors for constructive feedback.

-Highlights of the Lead Intern program include:
+Highlights of the Leadership Intern program include:

 - Opportunities to meet with and learn from leaders in marine conservation

 - Working with a REEF staff mentor to develop and master skills in a program area at REEF (Education and Outreach, Communications and Events, Volunteer Fish Survey Project, Invasive Species Program, etc.)

 - Assisting with the Marine Conservation Internship program

 - Professional development opportunities including resume and portfolio building, goal setting and evaluation sessions

 *Lead Intern positions are extremely limited and are available by organizational invite only.

 The Leadership Intern Program is a 40-hour per week commitment ranging from six months to one year.
 Program hours are typically Monday through Friday, from 9am to 5pm.
 Lead Interns may often have responsibilities for participating in evening and weekend events.